pfefferle/autonomie/readme.md

 > the right thing for the Web by using semantic markup.
 We need a simple short mnemonic term that
 > captures the essence of the concept, and is easily verbed (to posh, poshify, poshed up).

-Autonom is fully HTML5 compatible and uses a lot of the new tags, semantics and input-types.
+Autonomie is fully HTML5 compatible and uses a lot of the new tags, semantics and input-types.

 ## Changelog ##